amarmer/CommaInMacro/README.md

 ```

-Macro RESOLVE_COMMA_IN_TYPE can be usefull in real C++ in a macro which parameter is a type, for instance:
+Macro RESOLVE_COMMA_IN_TYPE can be usefull in real C++ in another macro which parameter is a type, for instance:
 ```C++
 #define DECLARE_VAR(type, var) RESOLVE_COMMA_IN_TYPE(type) var
 ```